Virginia Beach Arena

 merchandise sales, as well as 1% of the existing hotel tax.

 The City of Virginia Beach was expected to contribute approximately $52 million to create the infrastructure needed to directly support the Arena.
 The City would finance this through its existing Tourism Investment Project (TIP) fund.

-Construction was estimated to take two years after the necessary agreements and permits are in place.
+Construction was estimated to take two years after the necessary agreements and permits were put in place.

+2025 revival

+In 2025, a new proposal was submitted by Coleman Ferguson, owner of Virginia Beach Arena Corporation, to construct a 20,000 seat arena named Neptune's Pinnacle, with a target opening in 2028.
+Unlike the original plan, the updated project is entirely privately funded through a combination of institutional capital and Regulation A+ crowdfunding.
+The developers submitted a formal proposal to the city in July 2025, seeking only a long-term lease for city-owned land near the Convention Center.
+The project also aims to attract a professional sports franchise to Virginia Beach, one of the largest U.S. metro areas without a major team.